Sugar Rush Peach Peppers – Everything About Them

 One potential difference from other pepper varieties will be the height of these plants.
 C. baccatum peppers can grow very tall, up to 5 feet or more, so you will need to provide support by staking.

 Sugar rush peach peppers also take a long time to fully ripen.
+So, knowing when to pick these peppers can be tricky.
 You’ll likely wait months for the peppers to turn from green to peach.
-Thankfully, you can pick these peppers early while they are still yellowish-green.
-They’ll still be fruity, crunchy and spicy!
+Thankfully, you can pick these peppers early while they are still yellowish-green and they’ll still be fruity, crunchy and spicy!

 Other Sugar Rush Varieties